Configuring how content is indexed

 </main>

 The data-pagefind-ignore attribute can optionally take a value of index or all.
-Omitting a value implies index, which will exclude the element and all children from the search index, but will still process filters and metadata within the element, and will still try to detect a default title or image found within this element.
+The default is index, which will exclude the element and all children from the search index while still processing filters and metadata within the element, and will still try to detect a default title or image found within this element.

 Specifying all will exclude the element and its children from all processing.